Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

   * Problem(s): on two toy problems ('counting ones' and '4-bit deceptive trap')
   * Computing platform:
   * "Original promise of solving challenging problems with minimal human involvement" + "‘generalists’ and ‘specialists’"
 * Belle, T.V. and Ackley, D.H., 2002, July.
 Code factoring and the evolution of evolvability.
-In Proceedings of the 4th Annual Conference on Genetic and Evolutionary Computation (pp. 1383-1390).
+In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 1383-1390).
+ACM.
+* Gould, S.J., 2002.
+The structure of evolutionary theory.
 * Hansen, N. and Ostermeier, A., 2001.
 Completely derandomized self-adaptation in evolution strategies.
 Evolutionary Computation, 9(2), pp.159-195.
 * Rudolph, G., 2001.
 Self-adaptive mutations may lead to premature convergence.
 IEEE Transactions on Evolutionary Computation, 5(4), pp.410-414.
 * Eiben, Á.E., Hinterding, R. and Michalewicz, Z., 1999.
 Parameter control in evolutionary algorithms.
 IEEE Transactions on evolutionary computation, 3(2), pp.124-141.